-The Company carries out risk management activities in a number of specific areas including Strategic, Operational, Financial Management, Social License, and Legal and Compliance.
+The Company carries out risk management activities in a number of specific areas including Strategic, Operational, Financial Management, ESG, and Legal and Compliance.
 The risk management framework was reviewed during the year which included setting the risk appetite and risk identification.
-The intention in the current financial period is for management to identify specific risks and implement mitigating controls and a continuous programme of risk assessment to provide assurance to the Board that the risk management and internal control system is operating effectively to reduce financial reporting risks.
-During the current period this activity was largely limited to operational risks given the size of the company and its activities.
+Management has identified specific risks and developed mitigating controls and a continuous programme of risk assessment to provide assurance to the Board that the risk management and internal control system is operating effectively to reduce financial reporting risks.
+The Board reviews the top 5 risks periodically through the year or as circumstances require alteration to the strategic plan.
+Material risks are set out in the Annual Report.